 Information on council elections, how to become a councillor and Council's youth mentoring program

-Council elections are held every four years, with the next election scheduled for September 2020.
+Council elections are held every four years, with the next election scheduled for 12 September 2020.
+UPDATE: Due to COVID-19 Health Pandemic this date has been postponed and the Local Council election is reschesuled for 4 September 2021.
 Council has engaged the NSW Electoral Commission to conduct this election.

 Information for potential candidates can be found at www.votensw.info.

 If you are an owner, rate-paying lessee or occupier of rateable land which is not your primary residence, you or a nominee may be entitled to be enrolled on the roll of non-residential owners of rateable land or the roll of occupiers and rate-paying lessees for this election.